 I want you to start to create a relationship with a part of yourself that might feel vulnerable, and who really needs you on side.– Mandy Saligari, Feelings: Handle them before they handle you, TEDxGuilford

-We need to become practised at recognising and acknowledging our emotions as they happen, and we need to learn how to tell ourselves that it is not okay to let others be cruel to us or to anyone else.
+And you need to learn how to tell yourself that it is not okay to let others be cruel to you or to anyone else.